polydawn/timeless/book/design/API.md

 When handling sets of computations at Layer 2, they're *still*, yes still, all immutable.
-Even though some steps refer to other steps for their inputs, the typical expectation is that each step should reliably produce the same data, so the overall semantics of re-executing a whole Layer 2 pipeline should be the same as an individual Layer 1 step.
+Even though some steps refer to other steps for their inputs, the typical expectation is that each step should reliably produce the same data, so the overall semantics of re-executing a whole Layer 2 module should be the same as an individual Layer 1 step.

-Layer 3 is where we finally relax on immutability, and thus it's where we begin to do the interesting work of generating *new* pipelines and *updating* inputs.
+Layer 3 is where we finally relax on immutability, and thus it's where we begin to do the interesting work of generating *new* modules and *updating* inputs.
 Layer 3 can look up release information from other projects, for example, and bring that in as an input to the Layer 2 data.
 Being precise in this information in Layer 2 is critical for later auditability